Squarednote/learngit/REDME.md

 # a git learning project

-git is a distrubuted version control system git is a free software
+git is a distrubuted version control system. git is a free software distributed under the GPL